 Most importantly, you can rest assured that any information passing to and from your website is secure from the malicious intention of hackers.

-Why SSL?
-The Purpose of Using SSL Certificate
+Why is the Purpose of Using an SSL Certificate for Website?

 SSL is crucial for your internet’s good health, as it ensures that the sensitive information on your website travels across different browsers safely.
 It provides data integrity and security while you are asking your customers to share personal information like contact details and credit card information for payment on your website.